factman/Ubuntu-Server-Setup/README.md

 # Ubuntu-Server-Setup

-Ubuntu Server Setup is a script that help you setup and install necessary applications with no hassles.
+Ubuntu Server Setup is a script that help you setup and install necessary applications with no hassles, based on Digital Ocean Standards.

+There's every tendency that some of the process may not be fully compatible with AWS environment.

+But the script is optimized for any Ubuntu Environment.

 ## Features